sygnity-dev/meetbox/README.md

 - [PubNub](https://www.pubnub.com)
 - [XirSys](https://xirsys.com)

-To properly configure **MeetBox** accounts in both services are needed.
+To properly configure **MeetBox**, accounts in both services are needed.

 There are free and commercial plans available in both of them:
 - PubNub: https://www.pubnub.com/pricing